mongodb-university/Bluehawk/docs/docs/cli.md

 Generates non-zero output if processing any input files generates a Bluehawk error, zero output otherwise.
-Does not generate any files: instead, `check` outputs directly to command line.
+Does not generate any files: instead, `check` outputs directly to the command line.

 ## Flags